Apr

 Edgar Martinez8,672.3122,24751430913.9%147.40565.5

 During their tenure in Seattle, Martinez beats Griffey in many metrics.
 He carries a batting average 20 points higher than the man in the backwards hat.
-Griffey hits homeruns about a third as often as Martinez but the latter more than makes up for it with fewer strikeouts and a barrage of doubles.
+Griffey hits homeruns about a third more often as Martinez but the latter more than makes up for it with fewer strikeouts and a barrage of doubles.
 Martinez delivers more valuable hitting, generating wOBA scores more than 10 points higher than Griffey.
 His on base percentage of .418 is 44 points above Griffey’s .374 and ahead fellow Donora, PA legend Stan Musial.
 His wRC+ of 147 is not only better than Griffey’s 139 during this period; it is tied with the likes of Mike Schmidt and Honus Wagner.
 Griffey edges Martinez by the slimmest margin in terms of WAR, though it should be remembered that Griffey’s stats include a significant defensive contribution from playing the outfield while Martinez accumulated his stats almost entirely with the bat.
 In short, Martinez makes a case for having averaged a better career than the Seattle-only version of Griffey.